rutrut6969/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+        `Semantic HTML is used to make the html file more readable, mainly for screen readers.`

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    `display: block; put's everything in a block of display, so nothing can be listed beside it only underneath it. `

 3. What are the 4 areas of the box model?

+    The different areas of the box-model are:
+        1) Margin - Being the outermost part of the box model
+        2) Border - Being the middle between the 1st and third layers
+        3) Padding - Being the inner area under border
+        4) Content - Being the inner most area of the box-model

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    `As long as there isn't a flex-direction: column, then it will be on the cross axis.
+    But if there is a flex-direction: column, then it will be on the main axis.`

 5. Explain why git is valuable to a team of developers.

+    `Git is used for version control, and team collaboration, it makes everything easy for people to communicate with.`

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.